-The Broad entered Los Angeles’s art scene with a much needed contemporary bang of curation, commentary and color.
-The porous white coral-like exoskeleton appears malleable like a Tempur-Pedic mattress and contrasts with the smooth, sturdy steel sails of the neighboring Frank Gehry–designed Disney Concert Hall.
-Even if you can’t make it inside, this architectural feat is worth viewing from the sidewalk.
-Upon entering, you are transported into a cave-like environment which is actually the floating base of the middle-level “Vault” where undisplayed works from the billionaire Broads are stored.
-Unlike most museums whose storage is out-of-sight and out-of-mind to visitors, the Broad is designed with this space at its heart, and you can even get a peep at the inner workings through windows in the central staircase.
-Natural light filters in to the 120,000-foot loft-like exhibition space, which features two floors' worth of works from prominent artists of our time, including Jean-Michel Basquiet, Jeff Koons, Cindy Sherman, and more.
+The Broad entered Los Angeles’s art scene and gave it a much-needed contemporary bang of curation, commentary, and color.
+The porous, white, coral-like exoskeleton appears malleable like a Tempur-Pedic mattress and contrasts with the smooth, sturdy steel sails of the neighboring, Frank Gehry–designed Walt Disney Concert Hall.
+Even if you can’t make it inside, this architectural feat is worth witnessing from the sidewalk.
+Upon entering, you are transported into a cavelike environment that is actually the floating base of the central “vault,” where undisplayed works from the billionaire Broads are stored.
+Unlike most museums, which have storage that is out of sight (and out of mind) to visitors, the Broad is designed with this "vault" space at its heart; you can even get a peek at its inner workings through viewing windows.
+Natural light filters into the 120,000-foot building, which features two floors' worth of works from prominent artists of our time, including Jean-Michel Basquiat, Jeff Koons, Cindy Sherman, and more.
 In addition to these collections, the museum puts on must-see experiential art installations such as Yayoi Kasuma’s glitter LED world called Infinity Mirrored Room—The Souls of Millions of Light Years Away.